 But that never sat well with me.
 It never made sense.
 I couldn’t buy into the idea that an anthropomorphic, human-shaped being, or any of a number of human or animal shaped gods, were discriminating and passing down judgment on anything and everything.
 Did I have to be afraid of every move, every word?
-Always living with someone looking over my shoulder, ready to punish me if I didn’t behave well.
+Always living with someone looking over my shoulder, ready to punish me if I didn’t behave well?

 Yes, I practiced yoga.
 Yes, I even meditated.
 But I didn’t feel spiritual.
 I had to let go of the labels and the definitions.
 I had to let go of everything I resisted and start with a blank slate.
 Once I let go of all that, I found the understanding I was looking for.
-It had nothing to do with outside answers.
+It had nothing to do with outside answers or the way anything had been labeled by others - institutional or systemic.
 It had everything to do with the expanded state of consciousness within.
 In my own body-mind-space.
 In me.
 I could read between the lines, behind the word, beyond the images.
 Everything opened up.